The Ultimate Guide to Travel Nurse Agency Housing

 However, before we begin, we want to stress how important it is to always compare travel nursing pay packages to make sure you’re getting a good deal.
 Comparing pay packages is complicated.
 Here are some links to resources that will help:

-Problems with Short Term Furnished Apartments
+Problems for Travel Nurses with Short Term Furnished Apartments

 To understand why it might be better for you to work with the largest travel nursing companies if you want a fully furnished apartment, you have to know some of the unique challenges short-term leases present.
 First, apartment managers typically charge a premium for short term leases.